 Why?
 I thought to myself.

-Because, as he said, they were the most important minutes of the class period.
+“Because,” as he said, “they are the most important minutes of the class period.”

-I needed to grab my students’ attention during the first five minutes of class– which meant I needed to program the start of my class with a fun and engaging math starter.
+I needed to grab my students’ attention during the first five minutes of class– which meant I should program the first five minutes with a fun and engaging math starter.

 What are Math Starters?

-Starters, critical thinking activities designed to get the students thinking about math, provide opportunities to “sneak” in grade-level content and skills in a fun and engaging way.
-Intended to take no more than 5 -10 minutes of instructional time, starters can include a large number of tasks.
+Math starters, critical thinking activities, designed to get students thinking about math, provide opportunities to “sneak” in grade-level content and skills in a fun and engaging way.
+Intended to take no more than 5 -10 minutes of instructional time, starters can include a wide variety of tasks.